If, as the saying goes, a picture paints a thousand words, what does your selfie on LinkedIn say about you?

 Mick Davson reckons a selfie communicates a lot about you even before the reader even begins to look at what you have written about yourself.

-“Some people like to use a candid photo taken at a barbecue, thinking that it portrays a ‘likability’ or casualness, which might be mistaken for a lack of professionalism,” says Mick.
+“Some people like to use a candid photo taken at a barbecue, thinking that it portrays a ‘likability’ or casualness, which might be mistaken for a lack of professionalism,” said Mick.

 “Others crop a larger photo down just to show only themselves but that looks very tacky and makes me wonder what they’re trying to hide.